 While ageing inevitably presents different challenges and opportunities for all individuals, getting older can be much more complex for LGBT+ people.
 In addition to having lived through a history of extensive prejudice and persecution, older LGBT+ people are more likely to age alone with a vastly different personal support structure around them than their heterosexual peers.
 This workshop will provide an opportunity for participants to learn more about the barriers which might prevent older LGBT+ people accessing mainstream services, as well as learning more about the services provided by ODL.

 Dr Justin Varney will talk about the importance of valuing the diversity of our communities, acknowledging that providing personalised care services requires us all to think differently about how services are provided and managed, and considering how we rise to the challenge ahead of building consensus at senior levels in organisations to ensure that staff better understand the particular needs and challenges of older people within the LGBT+ communities.

-ODL will be launching ‘Pride in Care’, our new registered Kitemark, which will be awarded to health and social care organisations demonstrating the highest standards of older LGBT+ inclusivity throughout London and beyond.
+ODL is very pleased to welcome Prof Martin Green OBE of Care England to launch ‘Pride in Care’, our new registered quality standard, which will be awarded to health and social care organisations demonstrating the highest standards of older LGBT+ inclusivity throughout London and beyond.

 Jeffrey Weeks has been chair of the ODL board of trustees si...